-- ▶ Do not repair, manipulate or disable safety-relevant components. - ► Check safety-relevant components during every inspection and maintenance to determine the continued safety of the system. - ► Replace safety-relevant components in the event of increased wear or at the latest when they have reached the end of their service life. - ▶ Only use new and undamaged original spare parts for replacement.
+- ▶ Do not repair, manipulate or disable safety-relevant components. - Check safety-relevant components during every inspection and maintenance to determine the continued safety of the system. - Replace safety-relevant components in the event of increased wear or at the latest when they have reached the end of their service life. - Only use new and undamaged original spare parts for replacement.

-Component Check Air/gas ratio control valve Check the air/gas ratio control valve housing for external gas tightness using an analyser certified for gas testing.
+external gas tightness using an analyser certified for gas testing.
 Confirm the external gas tightness of the air/gas ratio control valve separately in the inspection and maintenance log.

-Table 25 Checking safety-relevant components
+Table 27 Checking safety-relevant components